kannankvs/md2/SAI_1.7.1 Release notes.md

 The PR related to this feature is available at	[PR#1169](https://github.com/opencomputeproject/SAI/pull/1169)

-### UDF Field Qualifier in ACL
-This feature brings in change to be able to specify field extracted by UDF group as a qualifier in ACL Table for typedef enum _sai_acl_table_attr_t
+### Add packet allocate, free function to allow for 0 copy packet TX
+This PR is to add more attribute for querying available packet DMA pool size.
+This can be used for accounting for and debugging allocations from packet DMA pool.Sending a packet requires allocating it first.
+Typically, this requires allocating from a special pool of DMAed memory.
+For this a ASIC vendor SDK may support custom allocate and free functions.
+So mirror those in the SAI spec.Without such a ability we are left to allocate heap memory, pass it to send_hostif_packet_fn, which then allocates from the afore mentioned DMA memory, copies the contents of heap memory and sends the packet along.
+This causes us to have a extra allocation and copy.
+This is achieved by adding SAI_HOSTIF_PACKET_ATTR_ZERO_COPY_TX in sai_hostif_packet_attr_t and adding a type def sai_allocate_hostif_packet_fn for saihostif.h and adding SAI_SWITCH_ATTR_PACKET_DMA_MEMORY_POOL_SIZE in sai_switch_attr_t for saiswitch.h

-The PR related to this feature is available at [PR#1122](https://github.com/opencomputeproject/SAI/pull/1122)
+The PR related to this feature is available at [PR#1137](https://github.com/opencomputeproject/SAI/pull/1137)

 ### Add label attribute for LAG and virtual router
 Since LAG and virtual router can be created without any unique mandatory attributes, anchor attribute can be used to uniquely identify specified objects.
 This will be very useful in SONiC warm boot scenario, for example to identify 2 empty LAGs which are present on the device after reboot.